BlockchainCommons/BCSwiftSecureComponents/Docs/3-ENVELOPE-NOTATION.md

 ---

-## A container containing a symmetrically encrypted message.
+## An envelope containing a symmetrically encrypted message.

 The subject is just an `EncryptedMessage`.
 Because this `EncryptedMessage` is the `subject` of an `Envelope`, we do know that its plaintext MUST be CBOR.
 This CBOR plaintext may be a leaf or another `Envelope` with more layers of assertions possibly  including signatures, but the receiver will have to decrypt it to find out.